zachspiel/zachspiel/README.md

 I am a software developer at Microchip Technology currently working on MCC Melody using Java, React, and TypeScript.

-Visit my [portfolo site](https://zachspiel.github.io/) to see my recent projects and to send a message.
+Visit my [portfolio site](https://zachspiel.github.io/) to see my recent projects and to send a message.